nikdavnik/docs-casa-prod/docs/source/administration/quick-start.md

     oxd is required to integrate Casa with the Gluu Server.
 When asked if the server has oxd installed, select `no` and allow the script to install it.

-1. Turn on authentication methods
+1. Enable authentication scripts

     Log in to oxTrust as an administrator and follow [these instructions](./admin-console.md#enabled-methods) to enable the desired 2FA credentials to be managed with Casa.

-1. Test credential enrollment and 2FA
+1. Test enrollment and 2FA

     - [Enroll](../user-guide.md#2fa-credential-details-enrollment) at least two credentials on a non-administrator user.